Will a TV antenna work where I live? > Guide to Antenna Installation > Contact Us >

 Installation service in Michigan >

 Denny, when I submitted the antenna recommendation form on your website I didn't expect such detailed information.
 I purchased your recommendation and followed your instructions and couldn't be happier.

 Denny, I have 7 TVs that I would like to convert to an antenna.
 Do I need an antenna for each TV?
 I have cable service now and would like to switch to free over the air antenna service.

 One antenna can supply hundreds of TVs if set up properly using the correct signal amplification.
 See: Design a signal distribution system >.

-How can I select my own outdoor TV antenna?
+How can I select my own outdoor antenna?

 Denny, I'm interested in either your EZ HD or the HD Stacker.
-How do I know which outdoor antenna is best for me?
+How do I know which outdoor digital antenna is best for me?
 I plan to install outside on the roof.
 There are four HDTV televisions connected.
-Is there a way I can know which TV antenna is best for my location.
-Thanx bruce
+Is there a way I can know which antenna is best for my location.
+Thanks Bruce

 Take Care, Denny

 Denny, I'm assuming everything comes with instructions.
 I'm not the most mechanical person.

 Thanks for all your help !!!